tiehan/oldblog_xml/post/2015-02-14-2015-aaas-in-san-jose.md

 I don't think I'd heard the quote that Daphne mentioned, [attributed to](http://quoteinvestigator.com/2012/08/17/lecture-minds/) [Edwin Emery Slosson](http://en.wikipedia.org/wiki/Edwin_Emery_Slosson):

-<blockquote>College is a place where a professor’s lecture notes go straight to the students’ lecture notes, without passing through the brains of either.</blockquote>
+<blockquote>College is a place where a professor's lecture notes go straight to the students' lecture notes, without passing through the brains of either.</blockquote>

 Still laughing!

 ### Food

 As I [mentioned on twitter](https://twitter.com/kwbroman/status/566423868265353216), I've eaten _a lot_ of tacos.
 But I also had [some donuts](https://twitter.com/kwbroman/status/566263267048161281).

 ### Boy, am I _old_

 I seem to be staying at the same hotel as the [American Junior Academy of Sciences (AJAS)](http://en.wikipedia.org/wiki/American_Junior_Academy_of_Sciences).
 Are these high school or college students?
 Man, do I feel old.